niravassar/micronaut-rxjava2-tutorial/README.md

 with all the packaged up dependencies of micronaut included.
 Coding in a micronaut application also offers a fast track path to apply other micronaut features.

 I have structured this tutorial to begin with understanding concepts and terms.
-Each section I recommend taking notes and coding samples.
+For each section I recommend taking notes and coding samples.

 # RxJava Tutorial